Ultimate Boston Real Estate Investing Guide for 2026

 Boston School Ratings

-The public schools in Boston have a kindergarten to 12th grade curriculum, and are comprised of primary schools, middle schools, and high schools.
+The public schools in Boston have a kindergarten to 12th grade system, and are composed of elementary schools, middle schools, and high schools.

 School Quick Stats